Here's Why Stars Are Wearing Blue Ribbons at the Oscars

 Hamilton star and Oscar nominee Miranda also wore a ribbon, as did his mother Dr. Luz Towns-Miranda, who attended the ceremony with him.

-Kloss — who is dating Joshua Kushner, the brother of White House adviser Jared Kushner — also wore the ribbon on her white gown, showing support for the ACLU.
+Kloss—who is dating Joshua Kushner, the brother of White House adviser Jared Kushner—also wore the ribbon on her white gown, showing support for the ACLU.